infinum/frontend-handbook/JavaScript/Angular.md

 - If you are using some JS libs which do not have typings, add your own custom typing in `app/custom-typings`.

 - Whenever you have some attribute whose value can be some value from a set of values, make an enum and store that enum in `app/enums`.
 Good example is an enum for HTTP status codes.
 If you need some metadata for the enum, create an enum data file which exports what is basically a dictionary with enum values used as keys and use whatever you need for values.
-One such example would be: `export const httpStatusCodeData = { [HttpStatus.OK_200]: { translationKey: 'http.success' } }`
+One such example would be: `export const httpStatusCodeData = { [HttpStatus.OK_200]: { translationKey: 'http.success' } }`.
+If enum data is a bit more complex, it can be useful to define an interface for it.

 - If you are using `ngx-form-object`, place `FormObject`s, `FromStore`s and validators in `app/forms`.
 If you have form components which are reused throughout the app, put them in `app/components/forms`.